 It may not have the world’s best snow, but it does have some serious skiing, and the mighty Dolomiti Superski pass means you can take advantage of the links into the Sella Ronda and also the lovely hidden valley at Lagazuoi – possibly Europe’s most beautiful red run.

 But Cortina’s real appeal is the town itself - the culture, the cuisine, the cobbled Corso Italia - and the absolutely jaw-dropping Dolomites scenery that circles the town like a pink-hued crown.

 And two that nearly made the list, or may well make the next one...

-Red Mountain - Now rivalling Whistler for terrain after a new lift opened this season, we fully expect Red Mountain to be vying for a place in the next one.
+Red Mountain - Now rivalling Whistler for terrain, we fully expect Red Mountain to be vying for a place in the next one.
 Snow haven't been yet so we can hardly include it this time around!

 Chamonix - We know this one is contentious.
 We agree the skiing is fantastic, and most would see this as an obvious choice, but our experience of the resort as a whole is one of frustration.
 The infrastructure is dis-jointed and you spend far too long fighting to get on buses, often making it feel like a London commute rather than a holiday.
 If you hire a car that helps, but generally there are at least ten resorts we decided we preferred...sorry Chamonix!